wh-alice/mig_visualstudio/vs/debugger/error--remote-machine-does-not-appear-in-a-remote-connections-dialog.md

 ---
-title: "Error: Remote machine does not appear in a Remote Connections dialog | testtitle" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Error: Remote machine does not appear in a Remote Connections dialog" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"